soler2000/RevCam/README.md

 Then open `http://<pi-address>:8000` on the iOS device to view the stream.
 Access the settings panel at `/settings` to adjust the camera orientation.
-Changes are persisted and applied immediately to the outgoing WebRTC stream.
+Changes are persisted and applied immediately to the outgoing MJPEG stream.

 ## Testing